windy-civi/windy-civi/openstates_scraped_data_formatter/README.md

 ## Features

-* Optional upload of source PDFs alongside bill processing (toggle enabled)
+* Optional upload of source PDFs alongside bill processing (toggle enabled: default is turned off)
+* Auto-delete of existing output folders before processing (toggle enabled: default is turned on)
-* Saves each bill and vote event into timestamped `.json` files
+* Saves each bill, event, and vote event into timestamped `.json` files
-* Organizes output by session, chamber, and bill identifier
+* Organizes output by session and bill identifier using nested folders.
+Each bill folder contains a logs/ directory for timestamped .json records (e.g. full bill texts, vote events) and a files/ directory reserved for any attachments or source PDFs.
 * Logs every processing step to `data_processed/` and error cases to `data_not_processed/`
 * Auto-creates placeholder files when votes reference missing bills
-* Prompts user for missing `legislative_session` (optional toggle), enabling real-time error correction without restarting the script
+* Prompts user for missing `legislative_session` (optional toggle: default is on), enabling real-time error correction without restarting the script
 * Tracks new sessions entered via prompt in `new_sessions_added.txt`
-* Modular file structure using `handlers/`, `utils/`, and per-state `blockchain/{state}` folders
+* Modular file structure using handlers/, utils/, and per-state blockchain/{state} folders for eventual action-based logging

 ---